zeeshanmcp12/golang/notes.md

       - %t is used for boolean value
       - %c is used for character
       - %q is used to format quoted string
+      - %+v is a special format specifier that we used to debug and view the values of struct.
+Because it's very usefull tip for debugging and viewing the values of struct using fmt package, so in this package we have this (+v) format specifier.
   - Variable scope:
     - Outer vs inner block
       - Outer block cannot access variable that is defined in inner block, hence a variable defined in inner block cannot be accessd via outer block.